copyleftdev/kali/README.md

 - **Documentation**: Document new modules and features thoroughly to help future contributors understand the code and make further enhancements.
 - **Testing**: Ensure that any new code or features added are accompanied by unit and/or integration tests.
 This ensures that the codebase remains reliable and maintainable.

----

-Kali is a powerful tool for load testing TCP servers, designed with flexibility and performance in mind.
-We welcome contributions and feedback from the community to make Kali even more robust and versatile.